agouch/SWE-6733---Outdora/README.md

 #### Design DB Table for Preferences
 **User Story:**
-As a developer, I want to design a database table for storing user preferences so that user preferences are stored efficiently and can be used for matching.
+As a user, I want my preferences to be stored efficiently so that the app can provide personalized recommendations based on my settings.

 **Details:**
 - **Requirements:**